fsprojects/Paket/docs/content/getting-started.md

 If you are already using NuGet and want to learn how to use the automatic NuGet conversion, then read the next [tutorial](convert-from-nuget-tutorial.html).

+### Working with Paket

+The most frequently used Paket commands are:

+* `paket install` which you should run after modifying the `paket.dependencies` file.
+  This command will update the `paket.lock` file, then update all of your Visual Studio projects to the new versions.

+* `paket restore` which you should run after cloning the repository or switching branches.
+  This command will take the current `paket.lock` file and update your Visual Studio projects so that they are referencing the correct versions of NuGet packages.
+If you are using a continuous integration system like TeamCity or Jenkins then you should also run this command after getting the source code and before compiling it.

+* `paket update` which you can run to update your project to the latest versions of all dependent packages.
+This command will update the `paket.lock` file to reference the most recent versions permitted by the restrictions in `paket.dependencies`, then apply these changes to your Visual Studio projects.